book a virtual meeting Search Search

 Hanna Hallett Cathy Russo

-The expanded Unfair Contract Terms (UTC) Regime paved a pathway to contest allegedly ‘unfair’ contract terms in Court.
+The expanded Unfair Contract Terms (UCT) Regime paved a pathway to contest allegedly ‘unfair’ contract terms in Court.
 Still, a recent decision in favour of a private lender indicates that those aware of their obligations, with the right documentation in place, can successfully defend ‘unfair’ claims from disgruntled parties.

 The decision of DCZ Early Learning Pty Ltd v Semper Mortgage Management Pty Ltd [2024] QSC 120 (DCZ v Semper) has set a pivotal precedent under the recently amended Unfair Contract Terms (UCT) Regime and its application to non-bank lending, with the case testing the fairness of fees and charging clauses in a private lender’s letter of offer against the new UCT regime expanded in November 2023.